 Morning classes begin to feel like afternoon, and my favorite black coat blends in with the early evening.
 Fall and spring bounce around my schedule.

 Trying to figure out when the sun will set is like not knowing up from down.
 There’s also that one hour of sleep that the perpetrators of Daylight Saving Time still owe me.

 My twin sister, on the other hand, loves waking up to the sunrise.

 From the time change in the fall, she anticipates the arrival of spring so that she can wake up in line with the sun and still be on time for her classes.

 Then again, she’s never really been one to mind getting up early.
 I guess that’s one of the many ways in which we are opposites.
-I wait all year long for that fantastic extra hour of sleep when we can finally have the luxury to “fall back.”
+I wait all year long for that fantastic extra hour of sleep after buying the bamboo sheet set king since that is when we can finally have the luxury to “fall back.”